Bio

 For three seasons, Steve served as the Music Director of the now-defunct Blowing Rock Stage Company in Blowing Rock, NC.
 This professional equity summer-stock theatre performed several musicals each year under Steve’s musical direction, including “Sisters of Swing” (in which Steve also played the role of Vic Schoen, the musical director for the Andrews Sisters), “I Do, I Do”, “Always…Patsy Cline”, and the world premiere of “Moses Cone: King of Denim”.
 While at the Blowing Rock Stage Company, Steve also composed his first score for stage with his original score for “Glass Menagerie”.

 In 2008, Steve accepted a position as a Music Director at Barter Theatre in Abingdon, VA, where he worked fulltime as Resident Music Director until Fall, 2012.
 He music directed (among others) “Bat Boy”, “Another Night Before Christmas”, “Forever Plaid”, “Annie”, “Violet”, “The Full Monty”, “Beauty and the Beast”, “Cabaret”, and “Tarzan: The Stage Musical”.
-In addition, Steve assisted in the musical direction of “Beauty and the Beast”, “Sweeney Todd” and “Little Shop of Horrors”.
+In addition, Steve assisted in the musical direction of a separate production of “Beauty and the Beast”, “Sweeney Todd” and “Little Shop of Horrors”.

 An excellent sight-reader and accompanist, Steve continues to receive many requests to accompany vocalists and instrumentalists in varying styles of music.
 He brings a life and excitement to his playing that adds to any performance.